EVHaste/haste-makes-waste/_pages/about.md

 ![](/images/featured/haste_makes_waste.png)

 My name is **Elizabeth Haste** (she/her), but we're internet friends now so you can just call me Val.
-I'm a queer writer and aspiring video essayist based in Seattle, Washington.
+I'm a queer writer and video essayist based in Seattle, Washington.
 Chessie is my cat and co-writer, who says: 2wmnbp0er6541.

 ## Here's What I'm Working On

+My **nonfiction** work is primarily independent journalism at the intersection of tech, LGBTQ+, and human rights topics.
+I'm particularly interested stories local to the Cap Hill area; if you've got a tip for me, hit me up!

-My **nonfiction** work is primarily literary criticism and academic essays, which I write for fun because I'm a weirdo with no social life.
+I also mix in literary criticism and academic essays, which I write for fun because I'm a weirdo with no social life.
 If you're into **critical theory, tabletop RPG's, antifascism,** and **niche dating sims,** then I'm basically the only place you're going to get that incredibly specific combination.

 If you like **urban fantasy** or **horror**, you might enjoy my short stories. **Renegade Ghost** is a serial about Sally Blaire, a transgender superhero desperate to atone for her violent past as a vigilante.
 What would a truly antifascist superhero look like?
 I dunno and neither does she, I guess we'll find out together.
 It updates, uh, occasionally!